 \subsection{Bayesian Methods for Joint Gaussian Graphical Model Estimation}

 We briefly overview Bayesian methods for joint Gaussian graphical model estimation.
 Bayesian formulations of graphical models use priors to encourage desired properties for model selection.
-For example, the Spike-and-slab prior is commonly used in practice to encourage sparsity in precision matrices.
+For example, the spike-and-slab prior is commonly used in practice to encourage sparsity in precision matrices.
 In general, the probabilistic counterpart to the penalty function follows the relation $p({\bm \Omega})\propto \exp(-{\bm P}({\bm\Omega}))$, where $p({\bm \Omega})$ is the prior distribution of the precision matrix and ${\bm P}({\bm\Omega})$ denotes the penalty function.
-By Bayes' rule, the posterior distribution is proportional to the product of the likelihood distribution and prior distribution.
-Therefore, finding the maximum a posteriori (MAP) estimate is equivalent to obtaining the estimate by maximizing the log-likelihood (MLE) with an additional penalty function.
-Several works~\citep{tan2017bayesian,li2019bayesian,yajima2014detecting, mitra2016bayesian,peterson2015bayesian,lin2017joint} have addressed Bayesian graphical model estimation by designing priors that incorporate structural information.
+By the Bayes' rule, the posterior distribution is proportional to the product of the likelihood and prior distribution.
+Therefore, finding a maximum a posteriori probability (MAP) estimate is equivalent to obtaining the estimate by maximizing the log-likelihood (MLE) with an additional penalty function.
+Several works~\citep{tan2017bayesian,li2019bayesian,yajima2014detecting,mitra2016bayesian,peterson2015bayesian,lin2017joint} have addressed Bayesian graphical model estimation by designing priors that incorporate structural information.
 In the Gaussian graphical model case, a Wishart prior~\citep{roverato2002hyper,atay2005monte,lenkoski2011computational, mohammadi2015bayesian} is often placed on the precision matrix.
-This prior is desirable due to conjugacy, i.e., for a Gaussian likelihood, the posterior distribution remains Wishart.
+This prior is a conjugate prior for the Gaussian likelihood, i.e., for a Gaussian likelihood, the posterior distribution remains Wishart.
 Furthermore, the normalizing constant of the posterior distribution has an explicit form when the graph $G$ is decomposable, that is, when the index set $V$ of a graph can be partitioned into three disjoint nonempty sets $V=A\cup S\cup B$ and (i) $S$ is a clique, (ii) $S$ separates $A$ and $B$, (iii) $A\cup S$ and $S\cup B$ form decomposable subgraphs.\\